Immunity - NL Host Nation

 8.1 General information

-Under international law, it is customary for a host country to grant international organisations immunity from the criminal jurisdiction of the receiving State to enable them to function independently.
+Under international law, it is customary for a host country to grant international organisations immunity from its criminal jurisdiction to enable them to function independently.
 Staff members of international organisations are entitled to the specific immunities accorded to them under the headquarters agreements or other legal instruments.
 The majority of staff of international organisations are entitled to functional immunity, which extends to acts performed in the course of their official duties.

-The Ministry is informed by the police and/or Public Prosecutor’s Office, of all incidents in which privileged staff members invoke their immunity.
-It may consequently inform the head of the international organisation of the case and ask for appropriate measures or the Public Prosecutor’s Office might ask the Ministry to request to waive immunity.
+The Ministry is informed by the police and/or Public Prosecution Service of all incidents in which privileged staff members invoke their immunity.
+It may consequently inform the head of the international organisation of the case and ask for appropriate measures to be taken or the Public Prosecution Service might ask the Ministry to request that immunity be waived.

-The Ministry would like to emphasise that, in accordance with articcle 41, first paragraph of the VCDR, persons with privileged status have to respect Dutch legislation at all times and are requested to cooperate with the police and other national authorities.
+The Ministry would like to emphasise that, in accordance with Article 41, paragraph 1 of the Vienna Convention on Diplomatic Relations, persons with privileged status must respect Dutch legislation at all times and are requested to cooperate with the police and other national authorities.

 8.2 Privileged persons who come into contact with the police

-Staff members who are stopped by or otherwise come into contact with the police in connection with a suspected offence should immediately identify themselves with a valid identity card issued to them by the Ministry of Foreign Affairs.
-Showing this card does not relieve the holder of the obligation to show other documents (e.g. driving licence, vehicle registration documents) if requested by the police.
-The Ministry takes offences seriously and is in close contact with both police and the public prosecutor’s services.
-In case any follow up is requested, the Ministry will contact the embassy.
+Staff members who are stopped by or otherwise come into contact with the police in connection with a suspected offence should immediately identify themselves with a valid identity card issued by the Ministry of Foreign Affairs.
+Showing this card does not relieve the holder of the obligation to produce other documents (e.g. driving licence and vehicle registration documents) if requested to do so by the police.
+The Ministry takes offences seriously and liaises closely with both the police and the Public Prosecution Service.
+The Ministry will contact the international organisation if any follow-up is requested.

 8.3 Traffic violations

-In accordance with Article 41 of the Vienna Convention on Diplomatic Relations, it is, without prejudice to their privileges and immunities, the duty of all persons enjoying diplomatic privileges and immunities to respect the laws and regulations of the receiving state.
-The Ministry therefore strongly suggests all staff members of diplomatic missions and International Organisations to respect the traffic laws and regulations of the Netherlands.
+Without prejudice to their privileges and immunities, it is the duty of all persons enjoying diplomatic privileges and immunities to respect the laws and regulations of the receiving state.
+This is laid down in Article 41 of the Vienna Convention on Diplomatic Relations.
+The Ministry therefore urges all staff members of diplomatic missions, consular posts and international organisations to respect the traffic laws and regulations of the Netherlands.
 Compliance with the traffic laws and regulations contributes to everyone’s safety.
-In cases of serious offences, the Public Prosecutor’s Office could request the Ministry for further assistance with regard to possible prosecution.
-In these cases the Ministry will be contacting the diplomatic mission in order to discusses possible steps forward.
-Additional action might also be the result of a large number of offenses.
+In the event of serious offences, the Public Prosecution Service can request further assistance from the Ministry with regard to possible prosecution.
+In these cases the Ministry will contact the diplomatic mission in order to discuss possible ways forward.
+A large number of offences may prompt additional action.

 Notification letters following traffic violations

-Since 1 May 2019 (Note Verbale DPG-2019/185, dated 11 March 2019), privileged persons who possess a vehicle with a special registration plate receive a notification letter when a traffic offence is registered for their vehicle.
-This notification letter provides information about the offence and informs them about the fine that would have been payable if the offence had been committed in a vehicle without a special registration plate.
-Subsequently, the person to whom the vehicle is registered is invited to voluntarily pay the amount specified in the letter.
+Since 1 May 2019 (Note Verbale DPG-2019/185, dated 11 March 2019), privileged persons who possess a vehicle with a special registration plate have received a notification letter when a traffic offence is committed using their vehicle.
+This notification letter provides information about the offence and informs them about the fine that would have been payable if the offence had been committed in a vehicle without special registration plates.
+The person to whom the vehicle is registered is subsequently invited to voluntarily pay the amount specified in the letter.

 Reminder letters

-As of January 2021, persons who have received a notification letter of which the due date has passed will receive up to a maximum of two reminder letters in which they are invited to voluntarily pay the indicated sum.
-Neither the reminder letters, nor the traffic notification letter, constitute a court order, fine or a demand for payment.
+As of January 2021, persons who have received a notification letter of which the due date has passed will receive a maximum of two reminder letters in which they are invited to voluntarily pay the sum indicated.
+Neither the reminder letters nor the notification letter constitutes a court order, fine or a demand for payment.

 Monitoring

 By means of the notification system, all traffic offences are brought to the Ministry’s attention.
 The Ministry closely monitors the number and severity of recorded traffic offences, as well as the amount of outstanding traffic notification letters.
-If necessary, the Ministry brings the matter to the attention of the diplomatic mission or International Organisation in question.
-Further diplomatic measures may be taken in the absence of an improvement of driving behavior.
-These measures could be taken after receiving such a request from the Public Prosecutor’s Office.
+If necessary, the Ministry brings the matter to the attention of the diplomatic mission or international organisation in question.
+Further diplomatic measures may be taken in the absence of an improvement in compliance with traffic regulations.
+These measures could be taken after a request to this effect is received from the Public Prosecution Service.

 Registration number liability